 This briefing gives you information on the NUT’s policies on the organisation of home tuition services and your professional expectations with regard to support and professional development as a member of this service.

-This fact-sheet outlines your right to take pre-arranged unpaid parental leave to care for your child.
+This fact-sheet for members outlines your right to take pre-arranged unpaid parental leave to care for your child.
 If you qualify, you have a statutory entitlement to a certain amount of unpaid time off work per year per child.